3 Things I’d Tell Myself Before I Stopped Drinking

 But what’s changed most is my very soul.
 I’ve never felt more clear, balanced, confident, peaceful, joyful, or at home in my own skin.

-And I just want to reach back and hug that terrified, lost soul from eight years ago and tell her it’s all going to be okay.
+And I just want to reach back and hug that terrified, lost soul from nine years ago and tell her it’s all going to be okay.
 That she isn’t broken.

 And that far from being the ending she thinks it is, this is actually just the beginning.